Arka-Paul/lsb-stego-detector/README.md

 gem install zsteg
 ```

-Tool versions used in the experiments should be documented in:
+The exact versions used in the reported experiments are documented in:

 ```text
 docs/tool_versions.md